fwjmath/ows-data/README.md

 ### Input/checkpoint file

-Here is an example of an input/checkpoint file
+Here is an example of an input/checkpoint file in the second batch (1e28):

 ```
 10000000000000000000000000000